Kite Class

 Weekly Spelling Tests will be on a Friday.
 All children have a paper copy and also a copy stuck in their reading record books.

-Y4 Spellings Summer Term 1
+Y4 Spellings Spring Term 2 Y4 Spellings Spring Term 1

 ALL YEARS : TTRockstars Encourage your child to develop their Times Table knowledge using this App.
 They have their own password which can be found in their reading journal.